djelacik/secure-message-api/README.md

 - How to isolate test data using SQLite
 - How to write a GitHub Actions CI workflow that installs dependencies, starts services, and runs automated tests

-This was my first project combining backend development and DevOps tools, and it helped me understand the full development pipeline from code to deployment and testing.
+This is my first public project combining backend development and DevOps tools, and it helped me understand the full development pipeline from code to deployment and testing.

 ---